Cultured Bees

 Museum of Arts and Design

-Located on Columbus Circle at the bottom of Central Park, the museum rooftop is ideally suited for Cultured Bees to forage among the 170 species of trees in the Park and surrounding neighborhoods.
+Located on Columbus Circle at the bottom of Central Park, MAD’s rooftop is ideally suited for Cultured Bees to forage among the 170 species of trees in the Park and surrounding neighborhoods.

 Brooklyn Museum